 Metronidazole should not be taken during pregnancy or breastfeeding unless absolutely necessary.
 You should inform your doctor if you are pregnant, think you might be pregnant or plan to become pregnant before taking this medication.

-Do not drink alcohol while taking Metronidazole or for the 48 hours after finishing your course.
-Combining alcohol with this medication can cause side effect such as nausea, vomiting, stomach pain, hot flushes, heart palpitations and headaches.
+Do not drink alcohol while taking metronidazole or for the 48 hours after finishing your course.
+Combining alcohol with this medication can cause unpleasant side effects such as nausea, vomiting, stomach pain, hot flushes, heart palpitations and headaches.

-For treatment of infections such as BV, there is little difference in effectiveness between Metronidazole tablets and gel.
-The only clear difference is that the gel is significantly more expensive than the tablets.
-The topical gel carries a slightly higher chance of causing vaginal thrush as a side effect, while the tablets are more likely to induce gastrointestinal side effects such as nausea or vomiting, although these can be avoided by taking each dose with food.
+For the treatment of infections such as bacterial vaginosis, there is little difference in effectiveness between metronidazole tablets and gel, and both work effectively to eradicate BV.
+The gel tends to be more expensive than the tablets and carries a slightly higher chance of causing vaginal thrush as a side effect.
+The tablets are more likely to induce gastrointestinal side effects such as nausea or vomiting, although these can be avoided by taking each dose with food.
 Each patient reacts differently to different forms of antibiotic, so if you are worried about any side effects, speak to your doctor for advice.

-Metronidazole is an antibiotic, so the it is vital that you complete the full course of treatment prescribed to you by your doctor.
-The length of course will depend on they type of infection, and even if your symptoms have gone, you must continue until the end of the course.
+Metronidazole is an antibiotic, so it is vital that you complete the full course of treatment prescribed to you by your doctor.
+The length of the course will depend on the type of infection being treated, and even if your symptoms have gone, you must continue until the end of the course.

-Metronidazole does not affect any type of oral contraception or prevent it from working.
-However, if you experience vomiting or severe diarrhoea as a side effect of Metronidazole, your contraceptive pill may not prevent pregnancy.
+Metronidazole itself does not affect any type of oral contraception or prevent it from working.
+However, if you experience vomiting or severe diarrhoea as a side effect of metronidazole, your contraceptive pill may not prevent pregnancy.
 See the packet instructions of your contraception for advice if this happens.